Quantum gravity and gravitational-wave astronomy

 Before entering into the topic of this chapter, let us briefly recall what quantum gravity is and why we are interested in it.
 Quantum gravity is a generic label denoting any theory unifying the gravitational force and quantum mechanics in a consistent way.
 Although there is no experimental evidence that gravity should be a quantum interaction, theoretically one would expect all forces of Nature to follow about the same rules, while at the moment gravity is described with quite different tools than those employed in the Standard Model of electroweak and strong interactions.
-Sometimes, \emph{Gedankenexperimente} are invoked \cite{For82,Wal84} to explain local observations \cite{PaG81} and show that it is not possible to have a purely classical gravitational force interact with quantum matter fields as in the semi-classical Einstein equations $G_{\mu\nu}=\k^2 \langle T_{\mu\nu}\rangle$, where $\k^2=2\pi G$ is Newton's constant, $G_{\mu\nu}$ is the Einstein tensor and $\langle T_{\mu\nu}\rangle$ is the expectation value of the energy-momentum tensor.
+Sometimes, \emph{Gedankenexperimente} are invoked \cite{For82,Wal84} to explain local observations \cite{PaG81} and show that it is not possible to have a purely classical gravitational force interact with quantum matter fields as in the semi-classical Einstein equations $G_{\mu\nu}=\k^2 \langle T_{\mu\nu}\rangle$, where $\k^2=8\pi G$ is proportional to Newton's constant $G$, $G_{\mu\nu}$ is the Einstein tensor and $\langle T_{\mu\nu}\rangle$ is the expectation value of the energy-momentum tensor.
 However, one can change the quantum setting in such a way as to make classical gravity compatible with present observations \cite{Car08}.
-Other circumstantial arguments against classical gravity is the presence of singularities (black-hole singularities and the big bang) where the laws of GR break down and the inability of the latter to explain satisfactorily the cosmological constant.
+Other circumstantial arguments against classical gravity are the presence of singularities (black-hole singularities and the big bang) where the laws of GR break down and the inability of the latter to explain satisfactorily the cosmological constant.

-Therefore, we have no compelling proof that quantum gravity is needed.
-Quantum gravity is not necessary to get a rich GW phenomenology, either.
+Therefore, we have no compelling proof that quantum gravity is needed: there is no experimental or strong theoretical reason indicating that quantum gravity is an absolute necessity.
+Quantum gravity is not even necessary for the sake of getting new phenomenology, since there are many \emph{ad hoc} models doing that.
 Cosmological models beyond Einstein gravity such as $f(R)$, Horndeski, DHOST or infrared non-local models are not embedded in a fundamental gravitational quantum theory and, yet, deserve interest for their consequences in GW astronomy \cite{Yunes:2016jcc,BYY,Belgacem:2019pkk}.
 It is also worth mentioning that other types of deviations from the standard cosmological model, for instance in the matter sector while leaving GR untouched, can also trigger a signal, for instance as a large high-frequency amplitude of the stochastic GW background \cite{Bartolo:2016ami,Kuroyanagi:2018csn}.